ShamrockSystems/k8s-manifests-legacy/README.md

 Use `poetry run task pre-commit` to run `pre-commit` at any time, or just wait to `git commit`.

-Use `poetry run task inflate` to inflate Kustomizations from the `bases.external/` directory to the `bases/` directory.
+Use `poetry run task inflate` to inflate Kustomizations from the `external/` directory to the `generated/` directory.
-This allows bases that reference external assets to be properly versioned in the repository without dependence on the liveness of those sources.
+This allows releases that reference external assets to be properly versioned in the repository without dependence on the liveness or consistency of those sources.

-*`inflate` is currently broken across machines for some reason*
+*`inflate` hashes are currently being calculated on machines with UNIX line endings.
+Inflates generated on Windows will be different if checking out as `CRLF`.
+Consider checking out this repository as `LF`.